Administrative

 Contact Darby Carr or visit

-Click the link below to learn more.
+Click the link below to sign up and get more details.

 Research

-Contact Beth Polzin or visit
+Contact Monika Roznere or visit /watson/graduate/watson-grows.html

-• "Winning Insights: Networking and Info on Graduate Research Fellowship Program (GRFP) grants for graduate school"
+"Winning Insights: Networking and Info on Graduate Research Fellowship Program (GRFP) grants for graduate school": April 1

 Are you an undergraduate or master鈥檚 student planning on applying for a doctorate in scientific research?
 Are you a first-year graduate student completing a doctorate in a scientific research field?

-The purpose of the NSF GRFP is to help ensure the quality, vitality and diversity of the scientific and engineering workforce of the United States.
-NSF actively encourages the submission of applications from the full spectrum of diverse talent that society has to offer, including underrepresented and underserved communities.
+The purpose of the NSF GRFP is to help ensure the quality, vitality and diversity of the scientific and engineering workforce of the U.S. NSF actively encourages the submission of applications from the full spectrum of diverse talent that society has to offer, including underrepresented and underserved communities.
 The five-year Fellowship provides three years of financial support, including an annual stipend of $37,000.

 Contact Erica Sausner or visit

-• Summer Research Immersion Program
+Summer Research Immersion Program

 Are you interested in getting involved in research and maybe even doing research this summer at Binghamton?
 If so, the First-year Research Immersion (FRI) program has summer research opportunities that might be right for you.